silnrsi/wstr/src/content/docs/topics/encoding/encoding-conversion.md

 The core component is the “TECkit engine”, a library that performs conversions based on mappings.
 This library is used in the other tools, including SIL Converters.
 Its mapping tables use multi-pass, context-sensitive rules, which can often be written so that the overall mapping can be used forwards or backwards.
 The rules are compiled into a binary form which is optimized for speed of conversion.

-TECkit includes some command line tools, and, for developers, there are wrappers for C#, perl, python, C and C++.
+TECkit includes some command line tools, and, for developers, there are wrappers for C#, Perl, Python, C and C++.

 ## What else?